 Length: 28 inches

-Here is the complete, unedited text from Pat Tritle’s most recent project.
+Here is the complete, unedited text from Pat Tritle’s most recent project. it is a Speed 400 powered, 36 inch span project anyone can build.

 The Royal Aircraft Factory S.E.5a was first flown in November of 1916, and entered service in January 1917 after modifications to strengthen its wings were made to the third proto type to correct for weaknesses discovered in initial flight testing.
 The S.E.5 proved to be a very stable platform, and by squaring the wings a bit over the initial design also improved low speed handling.
 The S.E.5a was a better airplane then the Sopwith Camel and quickly proved itself to be easier to fly, especially by novice pilots.